-Does Taylor Swift Have Veneers?
+Does Taylor Swift have veneers?

 What are veneers?

 Veneers are thin shells made of porcelain or composite resin that are custom-made to fit over the front surface of teeth.
-They are used to improve the appearance of teeth correcting issues such as discoloration, misalignment, or gaps.
+They are used to improve the appearance of teeth altering their shape, size, color, or alignment.

 Are veneers permanent?